serc-chile/SERCpy/docs/source/units.rst

 Power
 ~~~~~

-Power is a special type of quantity because the units can be customized from the energy and time units already specified (see ), and also be chosen from the following list of named units:
+Power is a special type of quantity because the units can be created from the energy and time units already specified (see  :ref:`Compound units`), and also be chosen from the following list of named units:

   - `"W"` or  `"w"`: Watt
   - `"kW"` or `"kw"`: Kilowatt